MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-powerapps-connector.md

 ---
 # Microsoft connector

-Use the Microsoft connector to connect your PowerApps to Customer Insights or automate workflows with Microsoft Flow.
+Use the Microsoft connector to connect your Power Apps to Customer Insights, or to automate workflows with Power Automate.

-## Using the connector in PowerApps
+## Using the connector in Power Apps

 Follow these steps to connect your app to Customer Insights: